fpoirotte/pssht/README.rst

 no attempt has been made to avoid some common classes of vulnerabilities, eg.
 `timing attacks <http://blog.ircmaxell.com/2014/11/its-all-about-time.html>`_.
-Not to mention that the PHP interpreter itself is known to be frequently subject to vulnerabilities `of its own
+Not to mention that the PHP interpreter itself is known to be frequently subject to `vulnerabilities of its own
 <http://www.cvedetails.com/product/128/PHP-PHP.html?vendor_id=74>`_.

-If you are looking for an SSH daemon with thorough testing and frequent code audits to integrate with your PHP code, we recommend that you look into the `OpenSSH project <http://www.openssh.com/>`_.
+If you are looking for an SSH daemon with thorough testing and code audits to integrate with your PHP code, we recommend that you look into the `OpenSSH project <http://www.openssh.com/>`_.

-If you still aren't convinced that you shouldn't use this code in production, see `this reddit page <http://www.reddit.com/r/lolphp/comments/1yvm6v/php_can_do_anything_what_about_some_ssh_mtgox>`_ which relates part of the story of a similar project by MtGox's CEO.
+If you still aren't convinced that you shouldn't use this code in production, see `this reddit page <http://www.reddit.com/r/lolphp/comments/1yvm6v/php_can_do_anything_what_about_some_ssh_mtgox>`_ which relates part of the story of a project similar to pssht by MtGox's CEO.

 In no event shall the authors of pssht be liable for anything that happens while using this library.
 See also the `license`_ for the full disclaimer.